hsgway/Mouse_single-cell_RNA-seq/README.md

 1. Download the RMarkdown files from this repository
 2. Open RStudio and open the RMarkdown files
-3. Edit the codes and Run
+3. Edit the codes and run